MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 ###Style###

-The perfect blog post length is thought to be <a href="http://www.bitrebels.com/social/makes-perfect-blog-post-infographic/" title="Infographic about blogging" target="_blank">around 1200 words</a>.
+The perfect blog post length is thought to be <a href="http://www.bitrebels.com/social/makes-perfect-blog-post-infographic/" title="Infographic about blogging" rel="nofollow" target="_blank">around 1200 words</a>.

 It is very important that you double-check your post thoroughly for typos, broken links, unformatted parts or unreferenced quotes.
 Mediocre or poorly processed posts seldom get shared.